Licensed Professional Counselor Supervision in Texas

 The supervisor shall:

-• Provide supervision on the agreed upon basis
+• Provide supervision on an agreed-upon basis

-• Provide ongoing feedback through evaluation of supervisees clinical skills
+• Provide ongoing feedback through evaluation of supervisees’ clinical skills

 • Provide guidance and oversight of the supervisee clients